 No previous rafting experience is required on this six-day expedition, which provides veterans with the opportunity to develop leadership, community and personal strength alongside fellow service members.

-As they venture into some of the best whitewater in the West, participants learn both the basics and the fine points of managing a paddle raft.
-Skilled instructors teach and guide participants so that they can fully embrace the awe-inspiring river landscapes and tackle exhilarating mental and physical challenges.
-This expedition is all about learning to paddle a raft, taking in exquisite natural beauty, and stopping often to explore unforgettable viewpoints.
-Not to mention camping beneath the pristine night skies of Southern Utah.
+As you venture into some of the best whitewater in the West, you'll learn both the basics and the fine points of managing a paddle raft.
+Skilled Instructors teach and guide participants so that they can fully embrace the awe-inspiring river landscapes and tackle exhilarating mental and physical challenges.
+This expedition is all about learning to paddle a raft, taking in exquisite natural beauty, and stopping often to explore unforgettable viewpoints – not to mention camping beneath the pristine night skies of Southern Utah.

 Outward Bound Veterans expeditions build on camaraderie and the challenge of the natural world as a pathway to healing.
 These expeditions encourage participants to connect with existing strengths and bond with fellow veterans in a safe, positive, mission-driven environment.
 As they harness the power of wartime experiences like carrying heavy packs, moving fatigued muscles and sleeping outside, these courses help build the self-confidence and sense of purpose veterans need to continue serving as leaders in their families, communities and the nation.

 Build core skills: Veterans receive hands-on training on expedition and personal skills.
 As part of an inclusive, supportive crew, they gain communication skills, establish trust and validate experiences among other veterans.